Alphonsa of the Immaculate Conception: Miracles

-Hundreds of miraculous cures are claimed from her intervention, many of them involving straightening of clubbed feet, possibly because of her having lived with deformed feet herself.
+Hundreds of miraculous cures are claimed from her intervention, many of which involve straightening of clubbed feet, possibly because she has lived with deformed feet herself.
 Two of these cases were submitted to the Congregation for the Causes of Saints as proof of her miraculous intervention.
 The continuing cures are chronicled in the magazine PassionFlower.

 Bishop Sebastian reported: About ten years ago, when I was in a small village in Wayanad outside Manatavady, I saw a boy walking with some difficulty, using a stick.
 As he approached me I noted that both of his feet were turned upside down.
 I had a stack of holy cards in my pocket with Alphonsa's picture on them, so I pulled one of them out and gave it to the boy.
 When I told the boy that he should pray to this woman for the cure of his feet, the boy – he was quite smart for a ten-year-old boy – replied: "But I'm a Muslim, and, besides, I was born this way."
 I replied that God is very powerful, so let's pray.
 A few months later, a boy and a gentleman appeared at the house here.
 I didn't recognize them at first but soon learned that it was the Muslim boy with his father, here to tell me that his feet had been cured through their prayers to Sister Alphonsa.
 They showed me the calluses on the tops of his feet, and you could see the marks which had been made from the years of his walking with his feet turned under.
 Before they left, the three of us had our pictures taken.

 The boy had reportedly taken Alphonsa's picture card and asked Alphonsa to help fix his feet.
 Several days afterwards one of his feet supposedly turned around.
 He and the other members of his family then prayed for the cure of the second foot, which also supposedly turned around later.